-Most other confidential and sensitive information is in documents.
-The two public agencies that had documents stolen did not encrypt them and left themselves open to theft and major trouble.
+While a lot of the headlines talk about compromised databases, a lot of confidential and sensitive information is in documents.
 All organizations need to determine what is sensitive and where it exists.
 Then determine who has access to that information.
 The last step is to encrypt these documents with a persistent security policy that controls who can access the content and what they can do with it.

-At a minimum, you should encrypt documents with personal information, such as customer and employee name, password, email, street address, phone number, social security number, birth date and financial information.
-Next is anything critical to your business, such as budgets, strategic plans, product designs, software code, proprietary processes and algorithms.
+At a minimum, you should encrypt documents with personal information, such as customer and employee name, password, email, street address, phone number, social security or insurance number, birth date, and financial information.
+Next is anything critical to your business, such as budgets, strategic plans, product designs, software code, proprietary processes, and algorithms.
 Think about the secret formula for Coke or the search algorithms for Google.
 If it’s unique to your business and important, protect it.

-Give yourself some piece of mind by encrypting the information that is most critical to your business.
+Give yourself some piece of mind by finding and protecting the information that is most critical to your business.
 You will prevent a data breach, protect your company and sleep better at night.